Envira Gallery Blog

 Photoshop's color picker box

-Once you’ve selected a color, notice that the color of the adjustment layer you created changes to match it.
+Once you’ve selected a color, notice that the color of the adjustment layer you created will change to match it.

 Close up of Photoshop's layers panel with one locked background image and one solid adjustment layer with layer mask.
 Yellow arrow pointing to solid blue layer.